mihaimelnic/who_hass_been_doing_AI_-/README.md

 The data has been extracted from the **OpenAlex API**, and categorized into **Authors**, **Papers**, and **Institutions**.

-Each of them includes 4 subfields of AI:
+Each of them includes subfields of AI:
+- Artificial Intelligence
 - Machine Learning
 - Deep Learning
 - Reinforcement Learning